-Telcred provides a hosted software solution for physical access control, designed and developed from the ground up to leverage the cloud, smartphones, and IP door controllers.
+Telcred provides a hosted software service for physical access control, designed and developed from the ground up to leverage the cloud, smartphones, and IP.
 We believe in reusing existing infrastructure and in open systems which make it easy to integrate with other systems without getting locked in to a single vendor.
 The Telcred solution is simple to both install and administrate, while providing state-of-the-art mobile features and security.
-We offer products suitable for installers, end customers, and OEMs.
+We offer our solution to installers, end customers, and OEMs.

 The door controllers connect to Telcred’s servers using outgoing IP communication.
 Installation is a breeze with one-click connection to the Telcred servers and there is no need to configure routers or firewalls.